Everything You Need to Know

 What is the JLPT Exam?

 JLPT stands for 'Japanese Language Proficiency Test' and is the predominant form of testing the Japanese language level of non-native speakers.
-In this article we will explore topics such as where and how to book the exam, how to study for it and how to find 2022 JLPT exam dates.
+In this article, we will explore where and how to book the exam, how to study for it and how to find the 2023 JLPT exam dates.

 What are the Benefits of Taking the JLPT Exam?